CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.md

 #### **Transforming Data in Excel**

 With **Copilot in Excel**, taking control of your data visualization and management is straightforward and intuitive.
 Copilot empowers you to not only clean and organize your data but also to enhance it through various stylistic and structural modifications.
-From applying styles, fonts, and colors to extend your data’s capabilities through pivot tables and graphs, Copilot helps in every step.
-Easily command Copilot to create new columns, define conditions for data representation, and to formulate graphs for a comprehensive view.
+From applying styles, fonts, and colors to extending your data’s capabilities through pivot tables and graphs, Copilot helps in every step.
+Easily command Copilot to create new columns, define conditions for data representation, and formulate graphs for a comprehensive view.

 To use Copilot in PowerPoint, follow the below steps:

 1. Open an **Excel** workbook and choose **Copilot** on top of the screen.

 1. Provide your input.
-You can choose prompts like Adding a formula column, highlighting data, sorting and filtering the data and analysing the data and click on **Send** icon.
+You can choose prompts like Adding a formula column, highlighting data, sorting and filtering the data, analysing the data and clicking on the **Send** icon.

 Here are some of the prompts you can take help of to explore more on Copilot in Excel: